About Mauni Amavasya – मौनी अमावस्या

 Mauni or Maun means silence, on this Amavasya day Maun Vrat should be observed.
 Maun (Silence) Vrat is to control all our senses.
 On this day taking bath in holy rivers, along with fasting is considered very auspicious.

 Five Important Thing about Mauni Amavasya

-- It is believed that, Manu Rishi born on earth on this day.
+- It is believed that Manu Rishi was born on earth on this day.

-- The Sun and Moon enters into the Capricorn sign on this day.
+- The Sun and Moon enter into the Capricorn sign on this day.